-For more information on the EF Projects please visit the ACP-EU EF Projects Database.
+For more information on the Energy Facility projects, please visit the ACP-EU Energy Facility Database.

 The project « Eco Makala: viabilisation durable de l’approvisionnement en bois-énergie des populations ruralesriveraines de la ville de Goma » took place in the Democratic Republic of the Congo.
 The World Wide Fund for Nature carried out this project, which aimed at reducing the poverty and increasing the sustainable development of the North Kivu province in Congo.
 The "makala", charcoal and firewood, constitute 97% of energy consumption in the province of North Kivu, and are the main fuels of urban households.

 “ProgettoMondo Mlal : - Déployer de nouvelles opportunités de développement socio-économique par l'accès aux énergies durables dans le Plateau Central » takes place in the town of Hinche, in Haiti.
 Haiti is one of the poorest countries in the Western Hemisphere with more than 80 % of Haitians living in extreme poverty in rural areas.
 Haiti’s energy structure is problematic due to forest destruction and environmental degradation, limiting the population’s access to affordable modern energy sources.